 “Many things in life have character and symbolic sense for me.
 I always look at the beauty and aesthetic values of the subject, even in the dark and simple sides of life.
 I interpret on reality with the use of my imagination.
 Art is the natural way to express my feelings and emotions”.
 Alex Nemirovsky.

-The portrait caught something dignified and yet mischievous about Bruce, and he immediately liked the photograph.
-Wade produced a print on fine art paper, which allowed the natural vibrancy and intensity of colour and expression to be seen.
+The portrait caught something of Bruce’s natural dignity and cheeky sense of humour, and he immediately liked the photograph.
+Wade produced a print on fine art paper, which allowed the organic vibrancy and intensity of colour and expression to be seen.

 “When Alex paints from reality, something about who he is mixes with what he sees to create the magic” says another client who commissioned a portrait in oil.

 Alex’s influences range from the great international masters of the Hermitage to the Australian wilderness.
 He has exhibited his works throughout Europe, America and Australia.
-This portrait of Bruce, capturing the boyish humour and honest commitment to life that Bruce has, leaps vividly from the canvas.
+This portrait of Bruce, capturing the honest enthusiasm for life that Bruce has, leaps vividly from the canvas.
 This is a painting of a feeling about a person, as much as it is of the physical reality of a person.